Garrett schools end year on high note

-GARRETT — With the new year in sight, Garrett-Keyser-Butler leaders shared recent activities with the school board Monday.
+GARRETT — With the new year in sight, Garrett-Keyser-Butler leaders shared recent activities with the school board at its Dec.
+20 meeting.

 J.E.
 Ober Elementary School Principal Kristi Surfus reported a “great turnout” with upwards of 600 people attending the Festival of Trees and Grandparents Night on Dec.
 8 where students decorated themed trees with ornaments inspired by famous artists.
 Children also visited with Mr. and Mrs. Claus in the cafeteria and guests enjoyed cookies and cocoa provided by Tri Kappa Sorority and the PTO.